eth-ait/hci-project-group-4/README.md

 ## Project description

+The goal of this project is to improve the effectiveness of practise sessions when preparing for the performance of a musical piece.
+From this definition of our goal we understand the target audience to be musicians coming from the whole spectrum of expertise.
+Ranging from student to pro, we try to provide a way to plan and keep track of one's journey towards perfectioning each piece.

+## Stakeholder
+The project was made in collaboration with Ivan Basic (ZHdK).
+We met with him in the second week to talk about his ideas and to get a better understanding of the project.
-Musicians have the problem of not being disciplined or losing focus when practicing.
-The project aims to resolve this and bring structure to the musician's practice session(s).
+Between the lines we read (other verb?) that some musicians have the problem of not being disciplined or losing focus when practicing.
+The project aims to resolve this and provide a way to bring structure to the musician's practice sessions.

+Fu
 See the [google drive folder](https://drive.google.com/drive/folders/1PBzoqfXrZz1RT7WT0kP88RAMHMnA3gEM) for everything, the [transcripts, recordings](https://drive.google.com/open?id=1kx0EszdkyByjEh_52i8lY7bDUfpFhElt) and [Ivan's practice formula](https://drive.google.com/open?id=1enS73yaeMvfAof8zEtGe3URoXVIFXiKN) .

 ## Ideation